mlflow/mlp-regression-template/README.md

 3. Enter the root of the template: `cd mlp-regression-template`
 4. Install template dendencies: `pip install -r requirements.txt`

-## Log to designated MLflow Experiment
+## Log to the designated MLflow Experiment
-To log pipeline runs to a particular MLflow experiment,
+To log pipeline runs to a particular MLflow experiment:
 1. Open `profiles/databricks.yaml` or `profiles/local.yaml`, depending on your running environment.
-2. Uncomment the `experiment` section, specify the name of the experiment.
+2. Edit (and uncomment, if necessary) the `experiment` section, specifying the name of the desired experiment for logging.

 ## Development Environment -- Databricks
 [Sync](https://docs.databricks.com/repos.html) this repo and run `notebooks/databricks` on a DBR 11.x cluster with [workspace files support enabled](https://docs.databricks.com/repos.html#work-with-non-notebook-files-in-a-databricks-repo).